#carcelpeople - Laura Julie

 I grew up in the countryside, literally out in nowhere, north of Copenhagen.
-Most of my childhood, me and my family lived on a farm.
+Most of my childhood, my family and I lived on a farm.
 Horses, and cats in the stable, my dog, and our dwarf chickens running around in our garden.
-Very grounded, low-key, active, basic middle class family, if you can say that.
+Very grounded, low-key, active, basic middle-class family, if you can say that.
 My parents never had a lot of money, but have always been enjoying life to the fullest, been practicing quality over quantity, taking the chances they got and worked hard.

-I remember how me and my best friend ran around on the fields, tamed wild kittens, drove around on our quadbike (before we broke it, sorry dad), biked to the beach etc. - I do really miss that place.
+I remember how my best friend and I ran around on the fields, tamed wild kittens, drove around on our quadbike (before we broke it, sorry dad), biked to the beach, etc. - I do really miss that place.

 HOW DID YOU GET TO WHERE YOU ARE TODAY?

-When I finished gymnasium, I went backpacking for 3 months - During that time I got scouted and when I returned back home I started modelling.
+When I finished gymnasium, I went backpacking for 3 months - During that time I got scouted and when I returned back home I started modeling.
 Traveling and exploring the world has always been a big part of my life.
-I grew up in a family who travelled a bit differently, and to different destinations given what the average danish family would probably have done.
+I grew up in a family who traveled a bit differently, and to different destinations given what the average danish family would probably have done.